UNINETTSigma2/documentation/software/modulescheme.md

 ## GPU modules

 ### Saga
-There are two types of GPU nodes on Saga:
+There are two types of GPU nodes on Saga, located in two distinct SLURM partitions:

-* Intel CPU  with 4X Tesla P100
+* Intel CPU  with 4X Tesla P100, 16GB, `--partition=accel`
-* AMD CPUs with 4XA100
+* AMD CPUs with 4XA100, 80GB, `--partition=a100`

 These are different architectures.
-By default, Saga loads the Intel software environment.
-If you want to run/compile software for the nodes with the AMD CPUs and A100 GPUS you need to switch the module environment
+By default, Saga loads the Intel software environment, If you want to run/compile software for the nodes with the AMD CPUs and A100 GPUS you need to get an allocation on the `a100` partition.
+Then, inside the allocation, switch the module environment

 ```
 module --force swap StdEnv Zen2Env